Skip to content

 Implementing Logic

 Inside run, you can put whatever code you need to make your CLI work.
-Your CLI will require itself to be in one of roughly three states: 1) Brut not configured nor bootstrapped, 2) Brut configured, but not bootstrapped, 3) Brut full bootstrapped.
+Your CLI will need to be run in one of three possible states:

 Configured?Bootstrapped?CodeWhy